jitendrakyadav/pgmsolutions/readme.txt

 chmod -R 777 /var/www/html/2018/magento2/public_html/var
 chmod -Rf 777 /var/www/html/2018/magento2/public_html/pub     /* R for recursively, f for forcefully */

-/*** Copy a file xyz.php but with different name jitendray.php, means both file would have same content ***/ cp xyz.php jitendray.php
-/* Copy each & every file/folder recursively of one directory to another directory.
-Here only files/folders from/inside "ci226" would be copied not "ci226".
-Here if you don't use option "-R" then only files of "ci226" would be copied not folders. */ cp -R /var/www/html/2018/ci226/* /var/www/html/2018/other_instance/public/ /* Copy all files/folders from/inside "ci226" directory but not directory "ci226" to another directory "public".
-As following, relative paths are allowed as well. */ cp -R ci226/* other_instance/public/ cp -R ../code/* ../../myBkp/
-/* Copy all files/folders of current directory to another directory */ cp -R ./* other_instance/public/
-cp -R ./* ../../public/media/
-/* Copy each & every file/folder of "Downloads" directory to current-directory */
-cp /home/jitendra/Downloads/* ./
-cp ~/Downloads/* ./
-/* Copy a whole directory with it's all files/folders to/inside another directory.
-Like after following command execution, you can access source-code of app/code directory from app/myBkp/code as well. */ cp -R app/code app/myBkp/

-/*** Rename a file xyz.txt by abc.txt ***/
-mv xyz.txt abc.txt
-/* Move all files/folders recursively of one directory to another directory.
-Here only files/folders from/inside "Downloads" would be moved not "Downloads".
-Here, need not to use option "-R" (so don't use "-R" with "mv" command), "*" character alone is sufficient to work exactly the same task which "-R" does in "cp" command as above. */ mv /home/jitendra/Downloads/* /var/www/html/2018/magento2/public_html/ /* Move all files/folders from/inside "ci226" directory but not directory "ci226" to another directory "public".
-As following, relative paths are allowed as well. */ mv ci226/* other_instance/public/ mv ../code/* ../../myBkp/
-/* Move all files/folders of current directory to another directory */ mv ./* other_instance/public/
-mv ./* ../../public/media/
-/* Move each & every file/folder of "Downloads" directory to current-directory */
-mv /home/jitendra/Downloads/* ./
-mv ~/Downloads/* ./
-/* Move a whole directory with it's all files/folders to/inside another directory.
-Like after following command execution, you would be unable to access source-code of "app/code" directory i.e. then it would be available from "app/myBkp/code" */ mv app/code app/myBkp/

-/*** Remove all files/folders recursively from/inside directory trainingapp, but not the directory trainingapp ***/ rm -R /var/www/html/jitendray/trainingapp/*
-/* remove all files/folders from current directory, but not the current directory */ rm -R ./*
-/* Remove a whole directory like "trainingapp" with all it's files/folders */ rm -R /var/www/html/jitendray/trainingapp

 /*** Switch user from current to other for ex. 'jitendray' ***/ su jitendray